Sheriff: Pastor dead, 2 hurt in shooting at Texas church

 Sheriff: Pastor dead, 2 hurt in shooting at Texas churchNew

-WINONA, Texas (AP) --Authorities say a pastor has been killed and two other people were injured during a shooting at an East Texas church.
-Smith County Sheriff Larry Smith says the man was on the run from authorities late Saturday and had hidden in the Starrville Methodist Church near Winona.
-Smith says the pastor confronted the man in a church bathroom on Sunday morning.
-The man shot and killed the pastor, wounded another person and a third was injured in a fall.
-The shooting suspect fled in the pastor's vehicle but was later arrested.
-Smith says he will likely face a capital murder charge.
+WINONA, Texas (AP) — Authorities say a pastor has been killed and two other people were injured during a shooting at an East Texas church.
+Smith County Sheriff Larry Smith says the suspected gunman, 21-year-old Mytrez Deunte Woolen, was on the run from authorities late Saturday and had hidden in the Starrville Methodist Church near Winona.
+Smith says Pastor Mark Allen McWilliams confronted Woolen in a church bathroom on Sunday morning.
+Woolen shot and killed the 62-year-old pastor, wounded another person and a third was injured in a fall.
+The shooting suspect fled in the pastor’s vehicle but was later arrested.
+Smith says Woolen faces capital murder and felony assault charges.